Shahrier-Al-Tanzim/drone-traffic-analyzer/README.md

 ### Backend (Python / FastAPI)
 The backend acts as a highly concurrent REST API server serving the computer vision engine.
-- **Endpoints**: Exposes `/api/upload`, `/api/process`, `/api/status`, `/api/video_feed`, and `/api/report`.
+- **Endpoints**: Exposes `/api/upload`, `/api/process`, `/api/pause`, `/api/resume`, `/api/stop`, `/api/status`, `/api/video_feed`, and `/api/report`.
 - **Threading Model**: Processing heavy video files directly blocks HTTP requests.
 To solve this, the processing engine (`engine.py`) initializes a native Python background daemon thread for each `task_id`.
-- **State Management**: The background thread continually updates a global memory dictionary with the latest processing progress, current statistics, and the most recent annotated frame buffer (OpenCV `ndarray`).
+- **State Management**: The background thread continually updates a global memory dictionary with the latest processing progress, current statistics, and the most recent annotated frame buffer.
+- **Real-time Data Delivery**: The `/api/status` endpoint now provides a live JSON array of detection records (timestamp, track ID, vehicle class) alongside general progress, allowing the frontend to render a real-time detection table.
 - **Video Streaming**: The `video_feed` endpoint leverages a `StreamingResponse` using the `multipart/x-mixed-replace` content type.
-This allows the API to continuously push JPEG-encoded frames directly to the browser over a single HTTP connection without relying on heavy WebSocket video streaming.
+This allows the API to continuously push JPEG-encoded frames directly to the browser over a single HTTP connection.

 ### Frontend (Next.js / React)
 The frontend is a lightweight, fully decoupled client utilizing Next.js (App Router).